 However, co-washing on its own is not enough to maintain the right balance for your scalp.
 It’s important to incorporate clarifying and/or regular sulfate-free lathering shampoos in your routine to avoid build-up.
 Solely using a co-wash can result in build-up on the scalp if you’re using heavy products and not thoroughly cleansing regularly.
-If co-wash is part of your regular routine, you should switch it up for a clarifying shampoo every 4-5 washes to ensure you keep your scalp clean and unclog follicles.
+If co-wash is part of your regular routine, you should alternate with a sulfate-free shampoo, and clarify every 4-5 washes to ensure you keep your scalp clean and unclog follicles.
 If you’re worried about clarifying shampoo stripping your hair of moisture, you can try a specialized system like the Detox Kit, which has been designed in 3 steps to thoroughly cleanse the scalp without drying out the strands.

 What you should look for in a Co-wash

 When looking for a co-wash, you should always make sure that the formula contains some cleansing ingredients.
 Some products are marketed as co-washes but they only contain conditioning ingredients, which alone are not enough to provide the cleansing action your scalp needs.
 You cannot use a regular conditioner to co-wash, as it will not properly cleanse the hair.
 Conditioners do not contain the surfactant ingredients that lift away product, dirt, and sebum.